 Forecasting your utilization into the future can also help with employee engagement and retention.
 Having every team member fully allocated to a project (or zero bench cost) at all times is nearly impossible given the fluid nature of construction projects, but that’s not always a bad thing.
 Organizations should set time aside for individual training, mentorships, and certification updates.
 Being able to identify underutilized team members in the coming months can help to identify periods where organizations can offer opportunities for their career development.
 In Linkedin’s Workforce Learning Report it was revealed that 93% would stay at their current company longer if they invest in their careers.

 Your utilization rate will also help to identify career development issues.
-You want your high performers and senior staff to be working on your highest vale projects.
-You’ll also likely want them spending time developing and coaching new and junior team members.
+You want your high performers and senior staff to be working on your highest-value projects.
+You’ll also likely want them to spend time developing and coaching new and junior team members.

-Your utilization rates can tell you if your junior staff are being underutilized, and also if your senior staff are spending too much time on low value projects.
+Your utilization rates can tell you if your junior staff is being underutilized, and also if your senior staff is spending too much time on low-value projects.
 If junior staff don’t have the opportunity to learn and your senior staff don’t have time for mentoring and developing talent, you may have a workforce development issue.